Shiva-Mantri/SchoolsClosedFreeResources/README.md

 ## Mind Benders
 - [Chess Puzzles](https://www.chesspuzzles.com/) - Checkmate in One, Two and Three

-## Other
+## Virtual Tours
 - [Museum Virtual Tours](https://www.travelandleisure.com/attractions/museums-galleries/museums-with-virtual-tours) - Pretend to travel the world.
 Go on a virtual tour of these 12 famous museums.
+- [Virtual Disney Tours](https://www.youtube.com/channel/UCYyJUEtYv-ZW7BgjhP3UbTg) - Virtually experience Walt Disney World attractions, shows, hotels, monorails, trains, boats, park areas, and more within an interactive 360º video environment.

+## Health and Fitness
+- [Free Meditiation](https://www.eventbrite.com/e/well-at-home-online-relaxation-series-free-daily-meditation-breathing-tickets-100443856278) In an effort to help Educators, Parents and Students, SKY Schools is offering free online guided meditations, multiple times a day.
+We've taught 110,000 students, parents and educators to de-stress over the last 10 years, and our certified teachers are here to help.
+- [Exercise, HITT, and Yoga for Adults, students and health workers](https://www.downdogapp.com/) Due to the current outbreak, many people are avoiding gathering in large groups, including at yoga studios and other fitness spaces.
+We believe that stressful times like these are precisely when people need wellness practices the most, and we are committed to doing our part to help out.

 ## Compilations
 - [List of Educational Companies offering free subscriptions](https://kidsactivitiesblog.com/135609/list-of-education-companies-offering-free-subscriptions/)